Stab's Guide To Surfing, Eating, And Being Merry In Baja Sur (Mexico!) - Stab Mag

 “I’ve been back and forth for a while,” says the Koala of his Ensenada-to-Cabo set up.
 “Flights are super cheap.
 If there’s a north swell I’ll come up this way, if it’s a south swell then I’ll go down to Cabo.
 It’s pretty easy.”

-Seeing as Baja’s more familiar as a concept rather than a destination for surfers who grow up anywhere other than California, we thought it apt to ask Kev, aka the Baja Koala, why it’s such an awesome place to be based.
+Seeing as Baja’s more familiar as a concept rather than a destination for surfers outside of California, we thought it apt to ask Kev, aka the Baja Koala, why it’s such an awesome place to be based.

-Considering this piece was commissioned by the tourism department of Baja Sur, we’ll be focusing primary on Baja’s southern half.
+Considering this piece was commissioned by the tourism department of Baja Sur, we’ll be focusing primarily on Baja’s southern half.

 Frankly, you haven’t lived until you’ve even shaved pork (al pastor) street tacos off a rotating spit.